 Veterans Day – Heritage students learn the value of patriotism and the value of freedom each Veterans Day.
 Veterans are welcomed to campus and are treated like esteemed guests.
 In preparation, students make appreciation cards and provide a musical performance.
 A special guest speaker often highlights the day.
 All grades participate.

 Salvation Army Christmas Stockings – The Salvation Army provides Christmas stockings stuffed with toys and other items to needy children each Christmas.
-All grades contribute stuff stockings to this annual effort.
+All grades contribute stuffed stockings to this annual effort.

 Northern Pittsylvania County Food Bank – All grades participate in an annual food drive to help mitigate poor nutrition in Pittsylvania County.

-Operation Christmas Child – Heritage student support the annual effort of Samaritan’s Purse with its Christmas Shoebox effort.
-Students build shoe boxes filled with toys, toiletries and other goodies for underprivileged children around the world.
+Operation Christmas Child – Heritage student supports the annual effort of Samaritan’s Purse with its Christmas Shoebox effort.
+Students build shoeboxes filled with toys, toiletries, and other goodies for underprivileged children around the world.
 This is an international relief effort where kids can help kids.
 All grades participate.